 With our Salesforce Compare feature (available in our Salesforce Backup product solution) you have a powerful tool to compare your data or metadata across backups and/or your production Salesforce database.

-You can compare any backup snapshot or Salesforce Production/Sandbox and, in case of metadata, even to other organizations.
+You can compare any backup snapshot or Salesforce Production/Sandbox.
+In the case of metadata, you can even compare with other organizations.

-Our Compare tool is available in your backup task details menu, in our backup console.
+Our Compare tool is available in your backup task details menu, in the backup console.

 Compare Backup Snapshots

 With this new feature, customers will be able to compare metadata between any point-in-time backup and:

 Further, CloudAlly can do this if installed on the “source” org only – no need to install on the “target” org.